Mohd-Shams/300-SQl-questions-for-data-analytics/README.md

 * **Duration:** 30 Days
 * **Questions Per Day:** 10
 * **Total Questions:** 300

 ---

+🎯 Objectives
+Master SQL from Beginner to Advanced.
+Develop business problem-solving skills.
+Learn to think like a Data Analyst.
+Prepare for Data Analyst interviews.
+Build a portfolio of SQL solutions.

 # 📅 Day 1 (02 August 2026)